AkaashThawani/VsCode-Agent/readme.md

 2.  **Python Agent Server (Backend):**
     *   A FastAPI server that exposes endpoints for the agent's capabilities.
     *   Contains the core "Think -> Act -> Observe" reasoning loop.
-    *   Manages the interaction with a Large Language Model (e.g., Google Gemini).
+    *   Manages the interaction with a Large Language Model via Ollama.
     *   Provides a "Toolkit" of functions the agent can use to interact with the file system within a sandboxed project directory.

 ---